 More about the Fellowship

 Fellows come from a variety of career stages, they demonstrate a passion for their area, the ability to communicate ideas effectively, and a real interest in the role of software in research.
 Fellows are empowered to talk about software in their research domain to a wider audience, network with others who share a passion for software in research, and learn key skills that benefit them and their collaborators.
+They can show a keenness to grow their area of engagement and contribute to or help the formation of communities of practice.

 If you have questions about the Fellowship, please let us know by email.